collabnix/dockerlabs/beginners/IntroToNetworkDocker.md

 4. ### None networks
 This mode will not configure any IP to the container and doesn’t have any access to the external network as well as to other containers.
 It does have the loopback address and can be used for running batch jobs.

-5. ### Overley networks
+5. ### Overlay networks
 You have multiple docker host running containers in which each docker host has its own internal private bridge network allowing the containers to communicate with each other however, containers across the host has no way to communicate with each other unless you publish the port on those containers and set up some kind of routing yourself.
-This is where `Overley network` comes into play.
+This is where `Overlay network` comes into play.
 With docker swarm you can create an overley network which will create an internal private network that spans across all the nodes participating in the swarm network as we could attach a container or service to this network using the network option while creating a service.
 So, the containers across the nodes can communicate over this overley network.

 ## Few Basic commands